Damianbaba/Modal/README.md

 1. Click the "Click to Open" button.
 2. The modal dialog will appear, displaying the user profile details.
 3. To close the modal, click the "Close" button or the close icon.

-That's it!
-You have successfully implemented a modal dialog in your web project.
-Feel free to customize the styles, content, and functionality based on your specific requirements.